ericheep/ofx-fluid-simulation/README.md

 A port of [Sebastian Lague's fluid simulation](https://github.com/SebLague/Fluid-Sim/) in Unity.
 This work was done on Silicon Mac.

+# dependences

+This project requires the ofxGui addon and openAPI TBB.

 # OpenAPI TBB Install

 This project requires openAPI TBB to be installed and added to this XCode project.